Law Enforcement Core Statistics (LECS)

 Through the Law Enforcement Core Statistics Program (LECS), BJS combines these collections into a cohesive law enforcement collection program and reshapes their content to focus on agency performance as well as contemporary topics related to agency staffing, regulations, and policies.
 By redesigning the component collections of LECS, BJS will be able to provide detailed information about LEA performance that aligns these collections with an ongoing national debate about the need for new measures and metrics for law enforcement agencies.

-Beginning in February 2019, BJS and RTI will administer the 2018 Census of Law Enforcement Training Academies (CLETA), an enumeration of basic training academies for sworn law enforcement officers in the U.S. For more information on CLETA, visit:
+In February 2019, BJS and RTI began administering the 2018 Census of Law Enforcement Training Academies (CLETA), an enumeration of basic training academies for sworn law enforcement officers in the U.S. For more information on CLETA, visit: CLETA2018.

 Beginning in fall 2020, BJS and RTI will administer the 2020 Law Enforcement Management and Administrative Statistics Core Survey (LEMAS), a survey of general purpose law enforcement agencies that gathers nationally representative information about agencies on key factors like personnel, policies, and agency activities and trends over time.
 For more information on this collection, visit LEMAS 2020.